The Indestructible Dog Bed

 I Am A Genius

-I have a very destructive puppy, well he is a year old now, but he acts like a puppy!
+You see, I have a very destructive puppy – well, he’s actually a year old now – but he acts like a puppy!
 Watch this to see how I taught him to control his puppy “impulses”.

 He has eaten through crates, and shredded numerous toys and beds.